 I am a firm believer that my photographs must be a true representation of what I saw personally.
 What you see in my galleries actually existed and are not fragments of several photographs nor do they have fake backgrounds and skies added.

-Over the years I have enjoyed portrait, wedding, landscape, nature, and wildlife photography.
-Currently, I am focusing 100% on fine art landscape, nature, and wildlife photography since it involves travel and being outdoors.
+Over the years I have enjoyed portrait, wedding, landscape, nature, macro, product, and wildlife photography.
+Currently, I am focusing on fine art landscape, nature, and wildlife photography since it involves travel and being outdoors as well as portrait photography of people and pets on a consumer basis.
+I am currently “retired” from wedding photography.

 As with any true professional, I am constantly studying and practicing to become a better photographer.
 I love learning about the animals and their habits and learning as much as I can about wildlife photography.
 I am also learning about judging and analyzing photographs to better my techniques and to assist others in theirs.
 I am even experimenting with some impressionistic nature photography.